Go to My Ireland

 1

-UK citizens don’t need a passport or visa to travel to the island of Ireland.
-You can use official photo identification.
+UK and Irish citizens don’t need a passport, visa or Electronic Travel Authorisation (ETA) to travel to or around the island of Ireland.

 2